wasabigeek/blog/content/blog/2020-in-retrospect-making/index.md

 - I also decided against pursuing it further in it's current form:
     - Competing with Kahoot! on price was probably not going to work, their plans were still pretty affordable (and it seems, even cheaper now)
     - They were focusing on education, so I thought another angle was a casual party game, which incidentally was how I was introduced to Kahoot.
 Something like an [MMO bishi-bashi](https://en.wikipedia.org/wiki/Bishi_Bashi).
 I shelved this for a future date because I felt like I didn't have the expertise for building web games, so it would be a long-build.
-    - how then could we be different?
-Perhaps quizzes are only one option, we could have it a bit more like a variety show (bishi-bashi, ) for which the stack was probably not ideal (React)
 - Reflections
     - Even if it wasn't exactly what I initially wanted to learn (Firebase abstracted a lot of the real-time aspects), I did walk away with some more knowledge of NoSQL databases, plus some Firebase-specific knowledge (e.g. security rules), which was great.
     - Again, didn't really push on the validation front, possibly because I felt it needed more polish, plus I wasn't sure if I was going to stick with Firebase if moving to the variety-game idea